FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 1. Identity & Chemical Information

 Isoamyl acetate, commonly known as banana oil, is a chemical compound with the IUPAC name 3-methylbutyl acetate.
 It is identified by the CAS number 123-92-2 and has a FEMA number of 2055.
-Other identifiers include the FL number 09.013 and CoE number 02.013.
+Other identifiers include the FL number 09.001 and CoE number 02.013.
 The molecular formula of isoamyl acetate is C7H14O2, and it has a molecular weight of 130.18 g/mol.
-This ester is characterized by its functional groups, which include an ester linkage that contributes to its fruity odor profile, reminiscent of bananas and pears.
+This ester is characterized by its acetate functional group, which contributes to its fruity odor profile, reminiscent of bananas and pears.

 Citation hooks: FlavScents; PubChem; FEMA